-- 6 The Council shall establish a Professional Conduct Committee consisting of seven Voting Members appointed by the Council, not being members of the Council, the Tribunal Panel or the Board Panel. - 7 The Council shall appoint one of the members of the Committee to be the Convener of the Committee. - 8 Any member of the Committee, or the Convener of the Committee, may resign from such office by written notice to the Institute and may be removed or replaced by the Council, and any vacancy in the membership of the Committee or the office of Convener of the Committee shall be filled by the Council as it thinks fit.
+- 6 The Council shall establish a Professional Conduct Committee consisting of seven Voting Members, or such other number of Voting Members as the Council may determine from time to time, appointed by the Council and who during their term of membership of the Professional Conduct Committee shall not be members of the Council, the Tribunal or the Board Panel. - 7 The Council shall appoint one of the members of the Committee to be the Convener of the Committee. - 8 Any member of the Committee, or the Convener of the Committee, may resign from such office by written notice to the Institute and may be removed or replaced by the Council, and any vacancy in the membership of the Committee or the office of Convener of the Committee shall be filled by the Council as it thinks fit.